Shinmera/staple/README.md

 * `:packages` The packages that should be included in the definitions index.
 * `:subsystems` A list of subsystems that are related to this primary system and should be included in the generation.

 However, if you change any of these options, you will likely want to persist them somehow.
-The best way to do this is to use Staple's extension mechanism.
+The best way to do this is to use Staple's customisation mechanism.
 See the sections below for that.

 You may also be interested in [Staple's server system](staple-server/), which gives you a live documentation browser for all systems currently loaded in your Lisp image.